seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Thanks, fairest lady.
 What, are men mad?
 Hath nature given them eyes
 To see this vaulted arch, and the rich crop
-Of sea and land, which can distinguish ’twixt
+Of sea and land, which can distinguish 'twixt
-The fiery orbs above and the twinn’d stones
+The fiery orbs above and the twinn'd stones
-Upon the number’d beach? and can we not
+Upon the number'd beach? and can we not
 Partition make with spectacles so precious
-’Twixt fair and foul?
+'Twixt fair and foul?

 **IMOGEN**
 What makes your admiration?

 **IACHIMO**
-It cannot be i’ the eye, for apes and monkeys
+It cannot be i' the eye, for apes and monkeys
-‘Twixt two such shes would chatter this way and
+'Twixt two such shes would chatter this way and
-Contemn with mows the other; nor i’ the judgment,
+Contemn with mows the other; nor i' the judgment,
 For idiots in this case of favour would
-Be wisely definite; nor i’ the appetite;
+Be wisely definite; nor i' the appetite;
 Sluttery to such neat excellence opposed
 Should make desire vomit emptiness,
 Not so allured to feed.